AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/configure-home-calendar-view.md

 product-area: calendars;setup
 navigation-topic: use-the-home-area
 title: Configure your Home Calendar view settings
-description: You can configure the Home Calendar settings to do the following:
+description: You can configure the Home Calendar settings to do the following - EDIT ME.
 ---

 # Configure your Home Calendar view settings